Youth Object Lessons: Five Illustrations

 Tips for Including Great Illustrations in your Teaching

-If you’ve been tracking with the LeaderTreks blog for a while, you know that we often share tips for great teaching.
+If you’ve been tracking with the LeaderTreks blog for a while, you know that we got our start leading Mission Trips and that we have a heart for helping youth workers become great teachers.
 We’ve talked How to Teach for Transformation, How to Make Your Teaching Unforgettable, and Four Excuses that Keep Us from Teaching Like Jesus.
 And today we want to share some practical examples of youth object lessons and activities.

 We’ve compiled 5 Youth Object Lessons and provided suggestions for how to use these lessons effectively.